phones24/ep133-export-to-daw/README.md

 **This project is not affiliated with or officially authorized by Teenage Engineering**

-# EP-133 K.O.
-II: Export To DAW
+# EP-133: Export To DAW

-This tool allows you to export your EP-133 K.O.II (EP-1320) project into a DAW (Digital Audio Workstation).
+This tool allows you to export your EP-133/EP-1320/EP-40 project into a DAW (Digital Audio Workstation).

 Try it out on https://ep133-to-daw.cc/